-The Board is funded through the Department of Environment, Land, Water and Planning as part of the Gunaikurnai Recognition and Settlement Agreement with the State of Victoria dated 22 October 2010.
+The Board is funded through DELWP as part of the Gunaikurnai Recognition and Settlement Agreement with the State of Victoria dated 22 October 2010.

-As anticipated in the Board's 2017/18 Corporate Plan, operating expenses decreased for the reporting period, particularly those related to project expenditure.
-This expenditure related to the review and further development of the draft JMP, and the initiation of a number of joint management projects which support joint management in action.
-The experience gained by undertaking joint management in practice is accelerating information exchange and capacity building and has informed the proposed strategies and actions in the draft JMP.
+As anticipated in the Board's Corporate Plan, operating expenses decreased for the reporting period, particularly those related to project expenditure associated with the development of the JMP and the initiation of a number of joint management projects which support joint management in action.
+The experience gained by undertaking joint management in practice is accelerating information exchange and capacity building and has informed the development of the JM implementation plan.
+There was also a decrease in Board operating expenses as the Board shifted to bi-monthly meetings midway through the reporting period.